Strike (1925 film): Plot

 The governor sends in the military.
-A child walks under the soldiers' horses and his mother goes under to get him and is struck.
+A child wanders off to the soldiers and his mother is struck when she goes to fetch him.
 Rioting commences, and the crowd is chased off through a series of gates and barriers heading to the forge, then their apartments.
-The crowd is chased and whipped on the balconies.
-A policeman murders a small child.
-The workers are driven into a field by the army and shot en masse.
-This is shown with alternating footage of the slaughtering of a cow.
+The police pursues and attacks them on the balconies, and one policeman murders a small child.
+The workers are then driven into a field by the army and shot en masse.
+The sequence is shown with alternating footage of the slaughtering of a cow.